Vinyl cation: Electrophilic additions

-Rearrangements in vinyl cations
+Rearrangements

-Vinyl cations intermediates that are formed during reactions can have a tendency to undergo rearrangements.
+Vinyl cations tend to rearrange.
 These rearrangements can be broadly categorized into two classes: migrations into double bonds and rearrangements via the double bonds.
 The first category involves 1,2-shifts that lead to the formation of an allyl cation, while the second type involves the formation of another vinyl cation isomer.

 Vinyl cations undergo 1,2-hydride shifts to form an allyl-stabilized cation.
 1,2-Hydride shifts are fairly common in alkyl cations and is fast in the NMR time scale.
 However, in vinyl cations, this rearrangement is uncommon even though the rearrangement product in thermodynamically stable.
 Much like the aryl-substituted vinyl cations, the interacting orbitals during the conversion of a linear vinyl cation to a non-linear allyl cation are orthogonal and passes through a non-planar transition state, which makes the rearrangement difficult.
 This is evident in the higher activation energies of 1,2-hydride shifts in vinyl cations compared to alkyl cations.
 Examples of reactions in which this is observed would be the protonation of dialkyl-substituted alkynes and in the solvolysis of ispropylvinyl trifluromethanesulfonate in trifluoroethanol.

-1,2-Methyl shifts also occurs in vinyl cations, and like 1,2-hydride shifts, they have higher activation barriers compared to their alkyl cation equivalents.
+1,2-Methyl shifts also occur in vinyl cations, and like 1,2-hydride shifts, they have higher activation barriers compared to their alkyl cation equivalents.
 In the protonation of alkynes, both 1,2-hydride and 1,2-methyl shifts may take place.
 The preference depends on the alkyl substituent since it will dictate the resulting allyl cation product.
 For t-butyl substituents, 1,2-methyl shifts are preferred, and for isopropyl substituents, 1,2-hydride shifts occur instead.
 Cyclic alkenes also exhibit 1,2-methyl shifts upon solvolysis.